materpillar/materpillar.github.io/_posts/2018-11-26-Revival-of-the-LS-GL.markdown

   - Download the TFTP Boot Recovery Package from Buffalo website ([Mirror]({{ site.url }}/files/TFTP_Boot_Recovery_LS-GL_1.11.exe)) and unpack it.
   - Plug your Linkstation directly to the LAN-Port of your computer.
     When you are on a VM make sure you have a second network adapter using bridged mode activated.
-  - Change the IP adress of your computer (for the bridged network adapter) to 192.168.11.2
+  - Change the IP adress of your computer (for the bridged network adapter) to 192.168.11.1 and subnetmask to 255.255.255.0
   - Start the TFTP software, then start the Linkstation
     TFTP should recognize the Linkstation and start copying the original uImage.buffalo and initrd.buffalo files.
   - Download the Firmware Updater 1.15 from Buffalo website ([Mirror]({{ site.url }}/files/LS-GL_fw1.15.zip))
-  - Use Firmware Updater 1.15 to install original firmware and make sure to enable Debug options and activating update boot
+  - Use Firmware Updater 1.15 to install original firmware and make sure to enable `Debug` option and to activate `update boot`

 ## Install Debian 9 over the original firmware
-- Pull Debian 9 package from [Website](http://ftp.de.debian.org/debian/dists/stretch/main/installer-armel/current/images/orion5x/netboot/buffalo/lspro_ls-gl/) to Diskstation (in share folder for example)
+- Pull Debian 9 package from [Website](http://ftp.de.debian.org/debian/dists/stretch/main/installer-armel/current/images/orion5x/netboot/buffalo/lspro_ls-gl/) to Linkstation (in share folder for example)
 - use telnet to copy config-debian to /boot

 {% highlight bash %}